fenomas/voxel-aabb-sweep/README.md

  * `box` - an object shaped like an [aabb-3d](https://github.com/andyhall/aabb-3d)
  * `vector` - vector along which the AABB is to move.
 E.g. `[5, 10, -3]`
  * `callback` - A function that will get called when a collision occurs.
- * `noTranslate` - (optional) If true, the AABB will not be translated to its new position.
+ * `noTranslate` - (default false) If true, the AABB will not be translated to its new position.
+ * `epsilon` - (default 1e-10) Rounding factor by which an AABB must cross a voxel boundary to count

 The collision callback: